SecretSighter/ThisFood2Cook/readMe.txt

-recipes web page preject.
+recipes web page project.

-Perpouse:
+purpose:
     Create a web page that contains all susan's and my recipes (ones we use or made).

 Features: